letoram/durden/menu.md

 directory.
 The =5 in the example above is a binding to setting a specific key/value pair (here, setting the mouse cursor scale factor to 5).

+<b>All the path references in the documentation or elsewhere points to a
+logic 'name' which may be different from the language- specific 'label' that is presented when navigating the UI.</b>

 Due to key naming restrictions, paths currently bound to custom keys will have a slightly diffferent format in the database.
 Inspecting them will look something like this: